baileyfcross/BCITResearchDatabase/README.md

 Dry run mode

-The script now supports a safe dry run mode.
+The script supports a safe dry run mode.
 When you run with `--dry-run` the tool will not connect to your database and will not perform any destructive operations.
 Instead it will read the Excel file, show cleaned column names, infer SQL types, and print samples and progress for each chunk.
 This mode is useful to validate parsing and type inference without changing anything in your database.

 How to perform a real import